 Terence Killeen is the James Joyce Centre’s research scholar and author of Ulysses Unbound.
 He regularly leads seminars and lectures at both the Dublin and Trieste James Joyce Summer schools.
 Terence’s most recent publication is an essay on the earliest version of A Portrait of the Artist as a Young Man, which appears in the collection Joyce’s Non-Fiction Writings.
 He will be a keynote speaker at the North American James Joyce Symposium in Mexico city in June 2019.

-Gavan Kennedy is the director of Finnegan Wakes.
+Gavan Kennedy is the director of Finnegan Wakes Film Project.
 Gavan spent his deformative years near the village of Glasson where the dark mutinous Shannon waves continue to break upon the westerly swerve of County Westmeath.
 His conviction for breach of contract with the Sacred Heart of Jesus not to drink alcohol before the age of 14 led to his inevitable journey Westward.
 Noting his “congenital inability to serve”, the Magistrate offered the penitent the option of continued crucifixion upon the crossbeams of Rome and Whitehall, or exile to Amerikay.
 Generous tears filled the penitent’s eyes following his decision, but ‘twas Amerikay ‘twould be to double his mumper.
 His soul swoons slowly whenever snow falls faintly in Washington DC, since the same snow faintly falling, is also falling faintly upon the lonely churchyard, and upon the dark mutinous Shannon waves, of his ute.

 Waywords and Meansigns